Linus Torvalds Net Worth

 Today, Torvalds has contributed approximately 2% of the Linux kernel code.
 This is one of the largest contributions of any individual, although others are now stepping in to play a more central role.
 Torvalds has admitted that he doesn't do much programming anymore for Linux, although he still holds the highest level of authority when it comes to decisions for how new code is implemented into the Linux kernel.
 In addition, Linus holds the trademark for "Linux."

-Stock Holdings: A great deal of Torvalds' wealth is a reflection of his stock portfolio In 1999, Red Hat and VA Linux – both leading developers of Linux-based software – presented Torvalds with stock options in gratitude for his creation.
+Linus Torvalds current fortune is mostly due to his late 1990s stock holdings.
+In 1999, Red Hat and VA Linux – both leading developers of Linux-based software – presented Torvalds with stock options in gratitude for his creation.
 Also in 1999, both companies went public and Torvalds' share value temporarily shot up to roughly $20 million.
 Currently, the Linux Foundation sponsors Torvalds as he works full-time on improving Linux.

 Torvalds is also unapologetically argumentative, and some would even call him hostile in the way that he criticizes others.
 Linus himself has admitted to being a "really unpleasant person," but he claims that this approach is necessary to get his point across.
 Various developers and programmers have criticized Torvalds for this approach.
 Linus' conduct was questioned heavily after the Linux Kernel "Code of Conflict" was replaced by a new, Contributor Covenant-based "Code of Conduct."
 Linus was then forced to apologize for his behavior, and he went back to maintaining the kernel after being confronted by "The New Yorker."